mrGlasses/beryl/README.md

 > Show this text.

 > ### ___--version / -v___
-> Shows the installed version of the code
+> Shows the installed version of the code.

 > ### ___--showall / -sa___
 > Shows all main folders for each project.